 The very idea of nothing (or nothingness) is hard - or even impossible - to conceive or imagine.
-This means that (at least for myself) it fails David Chalmers's idea of conceivability.
+This means that (at least for myself) it fails David Chalmers' idea of conceivability.

 David Chalmers (the well-known Australian philosopher) claims that if something is conceivable; then that entails that it's also – metaphysically - possible.
-The problem with this is that Chalmers distinguishes conceivability from imaginability.
+The problem with this is we can distinguish conceivability from imaginability.
 That is, even if we can't construct mental images of nothing (or nothingness), we can still conceive of nothing (or nothingness).
 I, for one, can't even conceive of nothing (or nothingness).

 But can other people conceive of nothing?
 Do we even have intuitions about nothing or about the notion of nothingness?